angband/angband/docs/customize.rst

 Angband allows you to change various aspects of the game to suit your tastes.
 These include:

 * Options - which let you change interface or gameplay behaviour
-* `Ignoring items`_ and `inscribing items`_ to change how the game treats them
+* :ref:`Ignoring items <ignoring>` and :ref:`inscribing items <inscribing>` to change how the game treats them
 * `Showing extra info in subwindows`_
 * `Keymaps`_ - a way to assign commonly-used actions to specific keys
 * `Visuals`_ - allowing you to change the appearance of in-game entities like objects and monsters
 * `Colours`_ - allowing you to make a given color brighter, darker, or even completely different
-* `Interface details`_ - depending on which interface to the game you use, these give you control over the font, window placement, and graphical tile set
+* :ref:`Interface details <interface-details>` - depending on which interface to the game you use, these give you control over the font, window placement, and graphical tile set

 Except for the options, which are linked to the save file, and interface details, that are handled by the front end rather than the core of the game,